 - Scholarship Deadline: May 1

 - Eligibility Requirements: Academic requirements vary depending on student level.
 Each applicant must be a Kansas student and part of a select minority group.

 Available to Kansas students enrolled full-time at one of the selected in-state universities or colleges, the state awards this grant to students who demonstrate financial need.

 - Amount Offered: $200-$3,500 (private) or $100-$1,500 (public)

 - Scholarship Deadline: April 1

-- Eligibility Requirements: Demonstrate financial need and enrolled in one of the universities or colleges listed.
+- Eligibility Requirements: An applicant must demonstrate financial need and current enrollment in one of the universities or colleges listed.

 Madison and Lila Self Graduate Fellowship

-This award identifies and supports exceptional Ph.D. students in a variety of programs including the sciences.
+This award identifies and supports exceptional Ph.D. students in the sciences and beyond.

-- Amount Offered: Covers tuition and fees and provides research assistance support (in excess of $175,000 over four years).
+- Amount Offered: Covers tuition and fees and provides research assistance support (more than $180,000 over four years).

 - Scholarship Deadline: Rolling

-- Eligibility Requirements: Must demonstrate excellence in leadership.
+- Eligibility Requirements: Each candidate must demonstrate excellence in leadership.

 Awarded by the Office of Graduate Studies at Kansas University, this scholarship is given to underrepresented doctoral students with excellent academic performance and a research plan.